doda25-team16/operation/ACTIVITY.md

 ### Week Q2.5 (Dec 8+)

 - Caio: https://github.com/doda25-team16/operation/pull/61 I worked on the traffic management section of A4.
 This involved adding the istio configurations for a canary release.
 Thus, I applied what was previously seen in class for istio and a canary release to our project with some modifications to make it work for our case.
 I also gave each version of sms-app and model a different weight (90 and 10).
+- Ignas: Continued working on finishing alerting from A3.
+Implemented Rate limiting as an additional usecase from A4.